-Low power mode is one of the new features of macOS Monterey, which launched publicly in October 2021.
-Low power mode helps increase battery life by reducing energy usage.
-With low power mode turned on, macOS adjusts the following system features:
+Low Power Mode is a battery-saving feature for MacBook computers that helps increase battery life by reducing energy usage.
+With Low Power Mode turned on, macOS adjusts the following system features:

 - Decreases CPU clock frequency

 - Reduces display brightness

 By under-clocking the CPU and dimming the display slightly, Low Power Mode helps extend your Mac’s battery life whilst making the computer run cooler and more quietly than before.
 We’re not exaggerating if we call Mac’s Low Power Mode a macOS-optimized version of the same feature that’s available on the iPhone.

 On macOS Ventura and later